phiiil/minieth/README.md

 # minieth
 A simple Ethereum blockchain explorer for week 3 of ChainShot

+Todo:
+*Search bar
+* click left and right on block row for more blocks
+* update block number and (more button) automatically
+* Add Transactions View
+* Add something about contracts and method call

 # create-svelte

 Everything you need to build a Svelte project, powered by [`create-svelte`](https://github.com/sveltejs/kit/tree/master/packages/create-svelte);